hiesabx/reservoirflow/README.md

 If you are a developer or want to be one, you need additionally to:

 - [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository in your machine and start learning about the source-code.
 - [Contribute](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) by creating a [Pull Request](https://github.com/zakgrin/openresim/pulls) to add features or solve bugs under [issues](https://github.com/zakgrin/openresim/issues).
-Please keep in mind that you need stick with the project convention and rules.
+Please keep in mind that you need stick with the project [Convention](#convention-and-rules).

 **Companies:**

 If you are a company who may use this tool for commercial application, then the best way is to [Sponsorship](https://www.patreon.com/zakgrin) this project.
 Additionally you can do the following:

 - Use this tool for your internal projects.
 - In case new features are needed, then open a new request under [issues](https://github.com/zakgrin/openresim/issues).
-In contrast, we also expect some [Sponsorship](https://www.patreon.com/zakgrin) so we have the required resources to develop this feature.
+In contrast, we also expect some [Sponsorship](https://www.patreon.com/zakgrin) so we have the required resources to develop this feature specifically for you.
 - Encourage your RE teams to participate in this project as developers and not only as normal users.
 If you do not have any, hire one who can do so.
-- Use our future offers that we will announce latter once to community grow enough (i.e. Trainings, consultation, etc).
+- Use our future offers that we will announce latter once the community grow enough (i.e. trainings, consultation, special use cases etc).

 ## Installation